swayonic/appdevjs-vagrant/README.md

 After that, you can clone the above repository (or any other NodeJS project) into your home directory.

-NOTE: don't do it into a shared drive or the install will break when it tries to create symlinks. mishoo/UglifyJS#453
+NOTE: don't do it into a shared drive or the install will break when it tries to create symlinks (http://github.com/mishoo/UglifyJS/issues/453).